-The Martin Henriksson Holmdahl Prize for the promotion of human rights and liberty was instituted by the University in 2003 in celebration of the 80th birthday of its former Vice-Chancellor.
+The Martin Henriksson Holmdahl Prize for the promotion of human rights and freedoms was instituted by the University in 2003 in celebration of the 80th birthday of its former Vice-Chancellor.

-The prize is to be awarded to an employee of the University, a group of such employees, a student, or a group of students who have worked to promote human rights and liberty.
-The recipient of the prize shall have studied and/or worked to further human rights and liberty or have actively combated crimes against the UN Declaration of Human Rights, wherever in the world these crimes have been committed.
-Last day to nominate is 14 September 2020.
+The prize is to be awarded to an employee of the University, a group of employees, a student, or a group of students who have worked to promote human rights and freedoms.
+The recipient of the prize should have studied and/or worked to further human rights and freedoms or have actively combated crimes against the UN Declaration of Human Rights, wherever in the world these crimes have been committed.

-A board is appointed by the University’s Vice-Chancellor.
-For the period of 2018 to 2022 the members of the board constitutes of the professors Peter Wallensteen (chairperson), Olga Botner, Lars Burman (chief librarian), Anna Jonsson Cornell, Mohammad Fazlhashemi, and Gun Heimer.
+A committee appointed by the University’s Vice-Chancellor decides on the recipient of the prize.
+For the period 2018 to 2022, the members of the committee are Professor Peter Wallensteen (chair), Professor Olga Botner, Professor Lars Burman (Library Director), Professor Anna Jonsson Cornell, Professor Mohammad Fazlhashemi, and Professor Gun Heimer.

 - 2019: Afaf Doleeb and Patricia Lorenzoni